celery/celery/docs/userguide/tasks.rst

   expire after 1 day: if you have a very busy cluster you should lower this value.

-For a list of options supported by the AMQP result backend, please see :ref:`conf-amqp-result-backend`.
+For a list of options supported by the RabbitMQ result backend, please see :ref:`conf-amqp-result-backend`.